MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 ## Prerequisites

-Before you start this tutorial, verify that you have bothe the Power BI and code dependencies listed below:
+Before you start this tutorial, verify that you have both the Power BI and code dependencies listed below:

 * **Power BI dependencies**